mathiasandresen/uni-notes/docs/4-semester/SPO/05b-from-tokens-to-parse-trees.md

 date: 19-02-2019
 ---

-# From tokens to parse trees
+# From Tokens to Parse Trees

 The process of finding the structure in the flat stream of tokens is called **parsing**, and the module that performs this task is called **parser**.